 Schipperke are alert and loyal.
 Their protective nature and tendency to bark ensure you'll know the moment a stranger or critter sets foot on your property—or the property next door, or down the road.
 They're too small to be effective guard dogs, but they're dependable watchdogs.
 They may be standoffish, but polite, with newcomers.

-Indoor This breed can adapt to many living situations, including apartments and small houses, if provided with adequate exercise and time outdoors.
-They're natural barkers, but with gentle correction from puppyhood, you may be able to minimize the behavior.
-Schips are known to attempt to bolt through open doors, precautions should be taken to prevent escapes.
+Indoor This breed can adapt to many living situations, including apartments and small houses, if provided adequate exercise and time outdoors.
+They’re natural barkers, but with gentle correction from puppyhood, you may be able to minimize this behavior.
+Schips are known to attempt to bolt through open doors—take precautions to prevent escapes.

 Outdoor Schipperkes appreciate time outdoors, but they are not meant to live outside full-time.
 They should be contained within a fence and walked on a leash when outdoors.
 They should always be supervised when outdoors, even in a fenced area.
-Fences won't keep a determined Schip contained, the clever escape artist can get out in moments.
+Fences won’t contain a determined Schip; the clever escape artist can get out in moments.